jonocarroll/wp_content/_drafts/2018-10-16-even-more-images-as-xaxis-labels.md

 A quick test showed that it was indeed possible, which only leaves re-implementing the previous posts' images using this method.

-I've done so, and the code isn't particularly shorter than the other method.
+<a href="https://gist.github.com/jonocarroll/08a1ccff36be628430d768e5b9426e54">I've done so</a>, and the code isn't particularly shorter than the other method.

 [gist id="08a1ccff36be628430d768e5b9426e54"]